The Santa Cruz Model H

 From the Gold Diggers musical revue of 1929

-I like the gal clutching his leg.
+I like the rather demented-looking gal clutching his leg.

 12-fret full-fledged "star endorser" model,